AEA Graduate Education Diversity Internship Program (GEDI)

 • Evaluation Project.
 Interns will have the opportunity to provide support to an agency's evaluation activities in close proximity to their graduate institution.
 Interns will provide three updates on their evaluation project activities as part of the internship program, describing and reflecting on the application of their evaluation knowledge to /the actual project activities.

 • Monthly Webinars.
-The students gather each month for a two-hour webinar to check in on evaluation projects and site placements, add to existing skill-sets, and learn from invited guest speakers.
+The students gather each month for a two-hour webinar to check in on evaluation projects and site placements, add to existing skill sets, and learn from guest speakers.

-• AEA Summer Evaluation Institute.
+• Summer Seminar/Commencement Ceremony.
 The program ends with attendance at the Summer Evaluation Institute held in Atlanta every other June.
 There, students once again connect and finalize project reporting, attend training workshops, and participate in a graduation ceremony.

 Specific Support Mechanisms